-- 5.16 Saved policies T1 and EMP 9 of the Local Plan, Policy SP19 Design Quality and Chapter 9 of the NPPF set out the considerations in relation to highways and transportation. - 5.17 The application is supported by a Transport Assessment and Travel Plan prepared by Local Transport Projects Chartered Transport consultants.
+5.17 Saved policies T1 and EMP 9 of the Local Plan, Policy SP19 Design Quality and Chapter 9 of the NPPF set out the considerations in relation to highways and transportation.
+The application is supported by a Transport Assessment and Travel Plan prepared by Local Transport Projects Chartered Transport consultants.

 - 5.18 There are two existing accesses to the site off Braegate Lane that are utilised for the use separating the HGV/commercial traffic from light vehicles.
-The northern-most access serves all commercial and HGV traffic to the site.
+The northernmost access serves all commercial and HGV traffic to the site.
 This was improved recently with increased junction radii, new surfacing and sight line improvements.
 This allows safe access and egress for large vehicles, with adequate area provided internal to the site to enable HGVs to turn around and exit in a forward gear. - 5.19 The second access to the south of the site serves the office part of the site and is also used by shift workers.
 It is only used by cars/occasional light vans and was also recently improved with new surfacing and widening.
-The two accesses ensure that HGV movements are completely separate from car traffic at the site, helping to improve safety, including pedestrian safety within the site. - 5.20 The speed limit at Braegate Lane is 60mph.
+The two accesses ensure that HGV movements are completely separate from car traffic at the site, helping to improve safety, including pedestrian safety within the site.
+The Highways Team have requested a Swept Path Analysis for the largest vehicles to access the site will need to be undertaken for the proposed junction arrangement and internal layout arrangements.
+The proposed access arrangement must enable the clear movement of the vehicle into the site without encroachment to the opposing carriageway.
+This will need to be provided to demonstrate that clear and safe manoeuvres can be undertaken.
+The existing landscape feature also appears to impinge on visibility splays which will need to be assessed. - 5.20 The speed limit at Braegate Lane is 60mph.
 Vehicle speed surveys were undertaken to inform the Transport Assessment.
 The vehicles speeds surveyed were 45/46 mph which is significantly below the 60mph in both directions.